-I’m Abby Stolfe, a divorce and family law attorney with Stolfe Zeigler New Jersey Law Group.
+I’m Abby Stolfe, an attorney with Stolfe Zeigler New Jersey Law Group.
 I'm here with Desiree to explain to you what to expect when you attend a divorce consultation.

-WATCH: Family law attorney Abigale M. Stolfe of Stolfe Zeigler New Jersey Divorce Group explains what is covered in an initial divorce consultation.
+WATCH: Attorney Abigale M. Stolfe of Stolfe Zeigler New Jersey Family Law Group explains what is covered in an initial divorce consultation.

 A lot of people who call us at Stolfe Zeigler are very nervous about what to say, what to bring, how to act during a divorce consultation.
 It's a nerve-racking time for anyone whether you're a man or a woman, whether you're asking for the divorce or responding to a divorce.
 The purpose of this video is to help you sit through a divorce consultation so you can better understand what a divorce consultation looks like, how it could feel and the type of information you would be expected to know.